ddrone/urban-pancake/docs/Architecture.md

 * Arbitrary note (e.g. something like "read chapter of a book")

 Each update has a timestamp associated with it, and the state of the project has to be completely recoverable from the list of updates, starting from the beginning.

+### Associating a text file with a project for keeping a task list

+Here's an idea: I don't want to support adding tasks to track in the application.
+Recently, plain Markdown files have been working for me well for that purpose.
+So, in order to be able to have a task list associated with the project, I'm just going to add an ability to "attach" a file to a project.
+The way it works as follows:

+* Each project has "Attach file" button.
+Clicking on it opens a file dialog, and upon selecting a file, its name will be saved in appropriate JSON field.
+* Upon attaching a file, name of project is converted to a hyperlink.
+Clicking that hyperlink will open associated file in VSCode (to be made configurable later).